kevinfarrugia/react-recipes/recipes/why-did-you-update.md

 While `why-did-you-update` already offers you a lot to work with, it has some caveats:

-* It can't tell that functional components (components defined as simple functions) have updated uselessly ([issue](https://github.com/maicki/why-did-you-update/issues/10)).
+* It can't tell that functional components (components defined as plain functions) have updated uselessly ([issue](https://github.com/maicki/why-did-you-update/issues/10)).
 But functional components update uselessly most of the time, so consider [avoiding them](./components.md) if you're concerned about their performance.
 * It doesn't work with components that have a custom `componentDidUpdate` method ([issue](https://github.com/maicki/why-did-you-update/issues/17));

 ### Changes in props or state that don't have an effect on the DOM output